supermanzer/supermanzer.github.io/content/articles/celery-workflows.md

 <img src="https://www.acunetix.com/wp-content/uploads/2019/06/slow.png" width=400>

-Anyway, the ERP back-end was not well indexed and did not take advantage of PostgreSQL table partitioning so queries ran pretty dang slow like (1-5 seconds for a basic SELECT with ~10K records).
+Anyway, the ERP back-end ran pretty dang slow like (1-5 seconds for a basic SELECT with ~10K records).
 My most used application processed reconciliation files from Amazon, turned them into aggregated orders (by state for tax purposes), and wrote the orders and lines into the ERP.
-Back when we first started the number of transactions were pretty minimal but due to the issues with the ERP back-end it wasn't speedy.
+Back when we first started the number of transactions were pretty minimal and processing was speedy but Amazon is kind of good at helping people buy stuff so our volume took off and my application got quite sluggish.
 Then I kept getting requests for additional functions to be built into the file processing and order writing functions.
 All of this was taking so long I had to adjust my request timeout values to tens of minutes just to keep my users from getting shown the "Broken Server" screen.

 ### Celery to the Rescue